speakeasy-api/openapi-directory/SDKs/googleapis.com/assuredworkloads/v1/python/README.md

 * `assuredworkloads_organizations_locations_workloads_create` - Creates Assured Workload.
 * `assuredworkloads_organizations_locations_workloads_delete` - Deletes the workload.
 Make sure that workload's direct children are already in a deleted state, otherwise the request will fail with a FAILED_PRECONDITION error.
 * `assuredworkloads_organizations_locations_workloads_list` - Lists Assured Workloads under a CRM Node.
+* `assuredworkloads_organizations_locations_workloads_mutate_partner_permissions` - Update the permissions settings for an existing partner workload.
+For force updates don't set etag field in the Workload.
+Only one update operation per workload can be in progress.
 * `assuredworkloads_organizations_locations_workloads_patch` - Updates an existing workload.
 Currently allows updating of workload display_name and labels.
 For force updates don't set etag field in the Workload.
 Only one update operation per workload can be in progress.
 * `assuredworkloads_organizations_locations_workloads_restrict_allowed_resources` - Restrict the list of resources allowed in the Workload environment.
 The current list of allowed products can be found at https://cloud.google.com/assured-workloads/docs/supported-products In addition to assuredworkloads.workload.update permission, the user should also have orgpolicy.policy.set permission on the folder resource to use this functionality.
 * `assuredworkloads_organizations_locations_workloads_violations_acknowledge` - Acknowledges an existing violation.
 By acknowledging a violation, users acknowledge the existence of a compliance violation in their workload and decide to ignore it due to a valid business justification.
 Acknowledgement is a permanent operation and it cannot be reverted.